[Learn Korean E34] “-(으)려고 하다”, “-(으)려고요”, “-아/어야 되다”

 안녕하세요. 토미입니다.

-I am so excited to teach you this amazing language Korean!
+I am so excited to teach you this fantastic language, Korean!

-As you can see, these two are very similar expressions to show one’s intentions.
+As you can see, these two expressions are very similar in showing one’s intentions.

-In addition, we will learn -아/어야 되다, which mean “ must / have to.”
+In addition, we will learn ‘-아/어야 되다,’ which means ‘must / have to.’

 By learning these, you can express a sentence like “I have to turn in homework to Tammy.”

-I am sure you can hear these expressions on TOPIK, and pass the test easily and be the super master of Korean!
+I am sure you can hear these expressions on TOPIK, pass the test quickly, and become a super master of Korean!

 그럼 시작할게요.